prebensoerensen/prebensoerensen/README.md

 ## About Me

-I'm a front-end developer with a passion for creating interactive and dynamic web applications.
-I love working with JavaScript, React, and other modern web technologies to build projects that are both functional and beautiful.
+I'm a front-end developer focused on building interactive and user-friendly web applications.
+I work mainly with JavaScript, React, and other modern web technologies to create projects that are both practical and visually appealing.

 ## Skills